 One due date issue not addressed by the statute is that the agreement or court action establishing a plan's termination date under ERISA section 4048 may occur well after the termination date so established.
-Where a termination date is thus set as a date in the past, one or more statutory due dates for the termination premium may already have passed when the termination date becomes known.
+Where a termination date is thus "retroactively" set, one or more statutory due dates for the termination premium may already have passed when the termination date becomes known.
 Thus, termination premium payments could be overdue before it was determined that they were owed.

-In cases of that kind, PBGC considers it appropriate to provide that where the termination date set is in the past, the first applicable 12-month period does not begin immediately after the month in which the termination date falls, but rather begins immediately after the month in which the termination date is established.
+In cases of that kind, PBGC considers it appropriate to provide that where the termination date is set retroactively, the first applicable 12-month period does not begin immediately after the month in which the termination date falls, but rather begins immediately after the month in which the termination date is established.
 Where the special bankruptcy rule for due dates applies, this rule would come into play if the termination date was established after all contributing sponsors and controlled group members were out of bankruptcy reorganization proceedings, and would defer the beginning of the first applicable 12-month period until immediately after the month in which the termination date was established.
-This provision is in new §4007.13(f).